Our Work

 In a dystopian world, where women are at the mercy of The System, three women’s lives are turned upside down when a stranger arrives at the tower in which they live.

-Following a 3-day R&D and two script drafts, The Tower is now complete and has undergone its first read through with all four actors who have been involved in the project from the start: Claire Merrick, Emily Joy, Lucy Sheen and Felicia Akin-Adaramola.
-The play explores the difficult themes of violence against women and the fear with which we live inside our minds - it is an inter-generational, women-led piece, drawing heavily on movement, lighting and sound effects, alongside music, to bring to life the reality of the world in which the characters in the play live.
-Having now pulled together a creative team to work alongside the existing cast & director, we’re currently applying to Arts Council England for funding for a 2 week R&D: if successful, we aim to perform the play in 2025.
+An initial 3-day workshop with our charity partner, The NO MORE Foundation, explored the themes and initial idea after which the script for The Tower was drafted and underwent a read through with all four actors involved in the workshop: Claire Merrick, Emily Joy, Lucy Sheen and Felicia Akin-Adaramola.
+The play explores the difficult themes of violence against women, the fear with which we live inside our minds and how darkness/night time prevents women from living freely - it is an inter-generational, women-led piece, drawing heavily on movement, lighting and sound effects, alongside music, to bring to life the reality of the world in which the characters in the play live.
+Having now pulled together an all women creative team to work alongside the existing cast & director, we’re applying to Arts Council England for funding for a 2 week R&D: if successful, we aim to develop all aspects of the play, refine the script and secure programming in a theatre.

 Who We Are Collective Partners With NO MORE